odoo/odoo/doc/howtos/website.rst

 We have a "complete" module ready for installation.

-Although it does absolutely nothing yet we can install it:
+Although it does absolutely nothing we can install it:

 * start the Odoo server